thiagolvlsantos/json-predicate/README.md

  Notice that this approach can be used for deserializing REST calls where `@Payload` is an object of type `Rule`.
 On the other hand the serialization process is not defined, unless you write a serializer for a generic predicate (next steps?).

- As a generic solution could be a `Rule` class with `condition` as `String` for storage/serialization/deserialization in CRUD features, and a `RuleExec` with `condition` as `Predicate<Object>` to the moments where the rule is expected to be processed.
+ As a generic solution there could be a `Rule` class with `condition` as `String` for storage/serialization/deserialization in CRUD features, and a `RuleExec` with `condition` as `Predicate<Object>` to the moments where the rule is expected to be processed.
 It`s up to you use what fit your needs.

 ## Build